Consensys/qubernetes/README.md

 If you do not wish to install Docker, follow the instructions in [Install Prerequisites without Docker](docs/installing-on-host.md).

-Once you have the prerequisites set up see [Modifying the qubernetes config file](#modifying-the-qubernetes-config-file) for more information about configuring a custom deployment.
+Once you have the prerequisites set up see [Modifying The Qubernetes Config File](#modifying-the-qubernetes-config-file) for more information about configuring a custom deployment.

 ### Docker Bootstrap Container